 Grass jelly has a mild and slightly bitter taste with a hint of mint.
 The bitter taste is common among herbal plants that are made into food.
 Cincau has a mild taste that pairs perfectly with maple syrup, honey, and other sweet ingredients.

 People have the herbal cincau served with ice cubes and milk to cool themselves from the summer heat from time to time.
-It is delicious and refreshing that almost every Asian loves.
+It is delicious and refreshing almost every Asian loves it.

 But if you want to experience this classic Chinese dessert in outside countries like the USA, UK, etc., you mostly have it out of canned versions.